amylour/everneed/TESTING.md

 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate my CSS files.
 External CSS for Bootstrap, provided by [CDN](https://cdn.jsdelivr.net/npm/bootstrap@4.6.2/dist/css/bootstrap.min.css) was not tested.

+To keep my document concise I have not included every screenshot of the CSS validations, as they are all the same, but the results are as follows.
 ![css validation](docs/testing_images/css_valid.png)

 | CSS File | Errors | Warnings |